 Pivot hosted the first in a series of Change Design webinars, Building Trust with Your Community, to review key lessons for leaders working to engage their communities in big change.
-In this webinar, you can hear from two school districts that are building strong relationships through the design and implementation of strategic work.
 We also explored specific resources and tools that can guide change design projects towards success.
-You can download the webinar here – or contact email@example.com for more information.
+Contact email@example.com for more information.

 In the face of significant need and big goals, we are making major (and essential) changes in public education.
 However, research and experience show us that change efforts are not often successful – like 70% of the time.
 When is the last time that you have seen a project fail in design or implementation?